chocolatey/choco-wiki/Roadmap.md

 ## Chocolatey

-* Validation on packaging (subset of the package-validator)
+* Validation on choco pack (subset of the package-validator)
-* Official support for OneGet/PackageManagement - Summer 2016
+* Official support for OneGet/PackageManagement - Prioritizing
 * GPG package signing - likely sometime in 2017
 * Validating authenticodes - see [#643](https://github.com/chocolatey/choco/issues/643)
 * ~~Not allowing package installs that don't have checksums by default when using non-secure resources like HTTP/FTP - see [#112](https://github.com/chocolatey/choco/issues/112)~~ released in 0.10.0